-We’re about to list out Sharepod alternatives to provide you with even more great tools that make managing iDevices a piece of cake without the need of meddling with iTunes.
+We’re about to list out Sharepod alternatives to provide you with even more great tools that make managing iDevices a piece of cake without the need for meddling with iTunes.
 These tools are all not free, but they offer robust solutions and many of them offer demo versions where you can validate their performance before shelling out cash.
 We’ve briefly detailed each application so that you have a good idea of what they offer, so head on below for our list.

 1. Wondershare TunesGo:

 Wondershare TunesGo is one of the top software available for managing your iDevice.
 The application is loaded with features and it’s also quite simple to use.
-Formally known as MobileGo for iOS, this utility is one fine substitute to iTunes and it allows you to conveniently transfer music, videos, photos, playlists, podcast and more to and from your Apple device.
+Formally known as MobileGo for iOS, this utility is one fine substitute to iTunes and it allows you to conveniently transfer music, videos, photos, playlists, podcasts and more to and from your Apple device.
 Even content such as contacts and SMS are supported.

-The application comes with an integrated file converted which allows you to transfer music and videos in compatible formats.
+The application comes with an integrated file converted which allows you to transfer music and videos incompatible formats.
 There’s also a contacts managed where you can edit and create entries as well as remove duplicates.
 TunesGo is compatible with the iPod, iPhone and iPad and it also supports iOS 7.1.
 You can grab the Windows and Mac versions for $39.95.

 Apps like Sharepod are many, but not all of them are free and most of them don’t even support Linux.
-YamiPod (which is an abbreviation of Yet Another Manager for iPod), on the other hand, is a freeware tool that works with the open source platform as well as Mac and Windows.
+YamiPod (which is an abbreviation of Yet Another Manager for iPod), on the other hand, is a freeware tool that works with the open-source platform as well as Mac and Windows.
 But that’s not the only reason why it’s on this compilation.
 This is a standalone application which means that it doesn’t need to be installed and you can conveniently store it on your iPod for quick use on multiple computers.

 With the tool, you’ll be able to sync MP3 and AAC audio files as well as playlists and even remove duplicate copies.
 Apart from this, it lets you upload news RSS and podcasts and it even has a built-in music player.
 YamiPod is a small download and it comes with support for 28 different languages.
 The main downside is that it doesn’t support the iPod touch, iPhone or iPad.